AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 - ```Here``` : value at the current program point.

 [[information]]
-| The behavior of `Here` is in fact the default behavior when we consider a
+| The behavior of `Here` is, in fact, the default behavior when we consider a
 | variable.
 Its use with `at` will generally let us ensure that what we write
 | is not ambiguous, and is more readable, when we express properties about
 | values at different program points in the same expression.